Support Local Oyster Businesses and Save the Bay

 Where to Buy Chesapeake Bay Farmed Oysters

-The disruptions caused by the COVID-19 crisis hit oyster farmers in the Chesapeake Bay hard.
+The disruptions caused by the COVID-19 crisis in 2020 hit oyster farmers in the Chesapeake Bay hard.
 When restaurants around the region were closing their doors, our partners in the Chesapeake Oyster Alliance and the Maryland Shellfish Growers Network were figuring out new ways to bring the tasty bivalve to your plate, stepping up their delivery and pickup programs to get oysters directly to you!

 Love oysters but aren't sure how to shuck your own?
 Want to know the "proper" way to eat an oyster?
 See our videos below.